We had an incredible time at this year’s 20th Annual OCD Conference in Atlanta, GA!

 A couple of images from our presentations:

 We also presented several research posters during the conference.
 Below is as an example of one that Kim Rineheart presented at the conference.
-During the presentations, the audience was very interested in the clinical research we are doing at the Houston OCD Program, and the questions and comments they had for Kim were outstanding!
+During the presentations, the audience was very interested in the clinical research we are doing at the McLean OCD Institute // Houston, and the questions and comments they had for Kim were outstanding!

 Rinehart, K.L., Harrison, L.E., Springer, K., Chasson, G.S., VanKirk, N., Lee, E., Wetterneck, C.T., Hart, J., Kertz, S., Björgvinsson, T. (2013, July).
 Sudden Gains in Obsessive-Compulsive Disorder (OCD) symptoms in patients with severe symptom presentation: A pilot study.
 Poster presented at the 20th Annual Conference for the International Obsessive Compulsive Foundation (IOCF) 2013, Atlanta, GA.